ventiu/CS_MovieTree/README.txt

 --------------------
 @wisc.edu Email: kashton@wisc.edu
 Files Written By: MovieSearchApp.java Makefile MovieSearchTests.java
-Additional Contributions: <list any non-code contributions to team work here>
-Referenced Works: "none"
+Additional Contributions: I provided help with other portions of the project with pseudocode and algorithm design help Referenced Works: Instructions for how to modify the System.in in JUnit tests from https://stackoverflow.com/questions/31635698/junit-testing-for-user-input-using
 Signature: Emma Ashton